awsdocs/aws-data-exchange-user-guide/doc_source/updating-products.md

 **To update custom metadata**

-1. Open your web browser and go to the AWS Data Exchange console\.
+1. Open your web browser and sign in to the AWS Data Exchange console\.

 1. From the left navigation pane, under **Publish data**, choose **Products**\.